-Overall, the Evoque compact SUV is more about style than functionality.
-It's based on the LR2 and comes in two- and four-door versions.
-We tested the 2.0-liter turbo four-cylinder, mated to a six-speed automatic, and got 21 mpg overall.
-A new nine-speed automatic is standard.
-Acceleration and fuel economy are commendable, but the ride is choppy, and noise levels are elevated.
+The compact Evoque is based on the LR2 and offered in two- and four-door versions.
+Overall, the Evoque is more about style than functionality.
 Interior room and visibility are sacrificed for the striking silhouette.
-Controls are a bit quirky.
-Routine handling is quite agile, but becomes disconcerting at the limits.
-The Evoque's Terrain Response system facilitates moderate off-road capability--uncommon in this class.
+Its Ford-supplied 240-hp, 2.0-liter turbocharged four-cylinder is mated to a six-speed automatic, (nine-speed from 2014) and returned 21 mpg overall in our tests.
+Acceleration and fuel economy are commendable, but the ride is choppy and noise levels are elevated.
+Controls are a bit quirky, which is typical of Land Rover.
+Routine handling is quite agile, but can become disconcerting at the limits.
+The Evoque's Terrain Response system facilitates moderate off-road capability, which is uncommon in this class.